Adamskoullos/JavaScript-OOP/README.md

 ### The prototype chain
-I think here a picture says a thousands words so here is an image from the console displaying the prototype chain for our example sportCoupe:
+I think here a picture says a thousands words so here is an image from the console displaying the prototype chain for our example sportsCoupe:

 ![Screenshot from 2021-02-16 09-37-46](https://user-images.githubusercontent.com/73107656/108045019-e0640f00-703a-11eb-98c5-7ca902df0a68.png)

 Here we can see that sportsCoupe has access to the **salePrice** method which is a prototype of the Car class, digging a level deeper we can see that sportsCoupe also has access to the prototype methods on the Vehicle class **forwards** and **stop**.
 Digging deeper down again the global Object prototypes are also accessible to sportsCoupe as they are to all objects.
 This is an example of the prototype chain.

-### Prototype Inheritance

 ### Mixins